Anti-Harassment Policy

 Harassment handling at CERN:

 Harassment includes both sexual and moral harassment.
-The scope and criteria qualifying harassment at CERN as well as its resolution processes are described in the Operational Circular N°9 “Principles and procedures governing complaints of harassment”.
+The scope and criteria relating to harassment at CERN as well as the processes for its resolution, are described in Operational Circular No. 12, “Principles and procedures governing internal investigations”.

-Any person having knowledge of potential cases of harassment should inform the hierarchy or the Head of the Human Resources Department.
+Any person having knowledge of a potential case of harassment should inform the line management or the Head of the Human Resources department.

 Informal resolution and support: